The Travelling Salesman Problem [And How To Solve It]

 How SmartRoutes Solves the Travelling Salesman Problem

 SmartRoutes is what is referred to as delivery management software.
-As a total delivery software solution, it helps businesses to manage everything from order management and fulfilment, to the planning of routes for delivery drivers and the capture of proof-of-delivery for end customers.
+As a total delivery software solution, it helps businesses to manage everything from order management and fulfilment, to the planning of routes for delivery drivers and the capture of proof of delivery for end customers.

 At the core of the solution, however, is route optimization.
 This means that we have developed the solution with on clear overall aim: